abhishek-ghose/blog/_posts/2017-04-26-hello-new-blog.markdown

  _  _  _  _
 <br>

-[^1]: If that link doesn’t work, it means I have managed to miraculously overcome my laziness and migrated all my posts.
+[^1]: If that link doesn’t work, it means I have managed to miraculously migrate all my posts.
+Overcoming my lethargy would be the miraculous bit here.
 But don’t worry, that’s not bound to happen anytime soon.
 [^2]: As of writing this post.
 Check the "About" section for details and updates.